CBM Global Inclusion Advisory Group (2022)

 This website outlines WHO’s approach and role in addressing mental health and development.
 It contains links to web pages and documents outlining WHO recommendations for the development of mental health services and inclusive general health services, mental health legal reforms, mental health response in emergencies, quality assessments of services, and human rights advocacy regarding persons with psychosocial disabilities.
 It includes guidance documents, toolkits, case studies, and policy briefings.
 Some key resources from the website are listed below.
 (Note that in these documents, the authors definition of persons with mental health conditions includes persons who have mental illness, epilepsy, substance use disorders, child and adolescent mental health problems, intellectual impairments, and persons with psychosocial disability).

-World Network of Users and Survivors of Psychiatry and International Disability Alliance (2010)
+World Network of Users and Survivors of Psychiatry (2008)